 Beam is a scalable and confidential cryptocurrency.
 The creation of this cryptocurrency comes to the failure of anonymity and the need for confidentiality of Bitcoin.
-Indeed, the main feature of Beam is that users have complete control over privacy because it decides which information will be available for everyone.
-Beam transactions are confidential and anonymous, no addresses or information about the sender or the receiver of the transaction are stored in the blockchain.
+Indeed, the main feature is that users have complete control over privacy because it decides which information will be available for everyone.
+Transactions are confidential and anonymous, no addresses or information about the sender or the receiver of the transaction are stored in the blockchain.

 Like Bitcoin, Beam cryptocurrency has a limited number of coins which is 262.800.000 coins and has periodic halving.
-The project can be glad to have launched their project without premine or ICO.
+The project can be glad to have launched its project without premine or ICO.

 To ensure the anonymity and confidentiality of the ecosystem, Beam uses the Mimblewimble protocol.

 Mimblewimble protocol was created in 2016, by an anonymous person who calls himself Tom Elvis Jedusor.
-The name of the protocol is also the name of enchantment in the Harry Potter books and the pseudonym of the anonymous developer is the French name for Lord Voldemort.
+The name of the protocol is also the name of enchantment in the Harry Potter books and the pseudonym of the anonymous developer is for Lord Voldemort.